RoryHemmings/cyber-rootkit-s23/blog_post.md

 ## System Call Hooking

 At its core, the rootkit revolves around one basic principle: System Call Hooking.
-The basic idea is that we want to insert a thin layer between the user and operating system without the users knowledge.
+The basic idea is that we want to insert a thin layer between the user and the operating system without the user's knowledge.
 This way we can manipulate the information moving between the user and the operating system allowing us to inject custom functionality and cover our tracks.

 #### System calls

-In order to use any services offered by the operating system, programs make use of syscalls to essentially "ask" the operating system to do things.
+To use any services offered by the operating system, programs make use of syscalls to essentially "ask" the operating system to do things.
 This stands in contrast to normal library function calls as the user program has no control over the CPU during syscall execution.

-An example of an operating system service is file manipulation, since the filesystem and processes are managed by the linux kernel in our case.
-For example, let us examing a basic hello world program in C.
+An example of an operating system service is file manipulation since the filesystem and processes are managed by the Linux kernel in our case.
+For example, let us examine a basic hello world program in C.

 ```c
 #include <stdio.h>